GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 MC_CHANNEL_RETIRE Frame {
   Type (i) = TBD-0a (experiments use 0xff3e80a),
   ID Length (8),
-  Channel ID (8..160)
+  Channel ID (8..160),
+  After Packet Number (i)
 }
 ~~~
 {: #fig-mc-channel-retire-format title="MC_CHANNEL_RETIRE Frame Format"}

-Retires a channel by id.
-(We can't use RETIRE_CONNECTION_ID because we don't have a coherent sequence number.)
+Retires a channel by id, discarding any state associated with it.
+(Author comment: We can't use RETIRE_CONNECTION_ID because we don't have a coherent sequence number.)
+If After Packet Number is nonzero, the channel will be retired after receiving that packet or a higher valued number, otherwise it will be retired immediately.

+After retiring a channel, the client MUST send a new MC_CLIENT_CHANNEL_STATE frame with reason Retired to the server.

+If the client is still joined in the channel that is being retired, it MUST also leave it.
+If a channel is left this way, it does not need to send an additional MC_CLIENT_CHANNEL_STATE frame with reason Left.

 ## MC_CLIENT_CHANNEL_STATE {#client-channel-state-frame}